SandervWickeren/PictureSwipe/REPORT.md

 # Report

-The app Pickit focusses on the people that have many pictures, and struggle to find a convenient way to manage them.
+The app Pickit focuses on the people that have many pictures, and struggle to find a convenient way to manage them.
 It allows users to select one of their albums and select if they wanna keep, delete or favorite the pictures, using a intuitive swipe action.
 The option to sync favorites to the cloud, makes sure that the user 'll never lose their precious pictures.
 They can boot up a new device and sync their favorites without any hassle.